 Strong as the headline numbers are, several questions remain.
 The composition of the revenue gain matters: growth driven by volatile trading income carries different implications for future quarters than expansion in fee-based services or steady loan growth.
 The Exhibit 99.2 financial supplement, available on SEC EDGAR, provides the segment-level detail needed to answer that question.

-Management’s forward guidance on the earnings call will clarify whether Citigroup views Q1 as a new baseline or a quarter lifted by favorable but potentially temporary conditions.
+What management says on the earnings call will clarify whether Citigroup views Q1 as a new baseline or a quarter lifted by favorable but potentially temporary conditions.
 Key areas to listen for include the outlook for net interest income as the rate environment evolves, the pipeline for investment banking mandates, and any early signs of stress in consumer credit or commercial real estate lending.

 Then there is the expense question.
 Citigroup has been investing heavily in technology, risk infrastructure, and regulatory compliance as part of consent orders tied to past control deficiencies flagged by the Office of the Comptroller of the Currency and the Federal Reserve.
 Whether those investments are peaking or still ramping will shape how much of the revenue growth reaches the bottom line in coming quarters.